ethereum/EIPs/EIPS/eip-1.md

 A special status for EIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably EIP-1.

-### Technical Assistants
+### Technical Peers

 Core EIPs are intensely scrutinized by the client teams and other developers for technical soundness, but the EIP Editors may still lack relevant expertise.
 And the numerous ERCs cover a wide and growing range of applications that are even more likely to be outside the expertise of any Editor.
 Historically, this has put a strain on the Editors' responsibility to maintain quality.
-Therefore, the Editors *at their discretion* may require Technical Assistants with the relevant expertise who can review the Author's Idea and work with the Author to ensure a technically sound proposal.
+Therefore, the Editors *at their discretion* may require Technical Peers with the relevant expertise who can review the Author's Idea and work with the Author to ensure a technically sound proposal.

 ## What belongs in a successful EIP?